-• Requires applicants for an initial compact privilege to submit to be fingerprinted, and requires an applicant's fingerprint cards to be submitted to the state Department of Justice and the Federal Bureau of Investigation for a criminal history background check.
+- Creates a coordinated database and reporting system containing licensure, adverse action, and investigative information on all licensed individuals in member states. - Requires applicants for an initial license or privilege to practice to submit to be fingerprinted, and requires an applicant's fingerprint cards to be submitted to the state Department of Justice and the Federal Bureau of Investigation for a criminal history background check.